azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 * The reported answers in the *Questions* sub-sections are not an actual words for words transcription.
 They are my own interpretation of the answers.

-* If you want to contact me use the website main page.
+* I am not aware that I might be transgressing any rules by publishing this report.
+If that is the case, please inform me using the contact section on the main page.